Owen-Benner/PrestonXMazeEyes/Assets/TobiiPro/ScreenBased/readme.txt

 ﻿------------------------------------------------------------------------------
- Copyright © 2018 Tobii AB.
+ Copyright © 2019 Tobii Pro AB.
 All rights reserved.
 ------------------------------------------------------------------------------

 The following describes how to create a simple scene with calibration, gaze